Latest in: l.a. louver

 6 Jun 2014

-Pick up a copy of Artscene for a review of the show and Hockney’s iPad works: “The Arrival of Spring” is exuberant eye candy… They engage by virtue of the sprightly intricacy of Hockney’s …
+Pick up a copy of Artscene for a review of the show and Hockney’s iPad works: “The Arrival of Spring” is exuberant eye candy… They engage by virtue of the sprightly intricacy of Hockney’s mark …

 Featured Image